osg-htc/docs/docs/data/stashcache/install-origin.md

 * __Host certificate:__ The StashCache server uses a host certificate to advertise to a central collector.
   The [host certificate documentation](/security/host-certs.md) provides more information on setting up host certificates.
-* __Network ports:__ The StashCache Origin service defaults to using inbound TCP port 1094.
-Outbound connectivity to TCP `redirector.osgstorage.org:1213` and UDP `collector.opensciencegrid.org:9619` is required.
+* __Network ports:__ The StashCache Origin service requires the following ports open:
+    * Inbound TCP port 1094 for file access via the XRootD protocol
+    * Outbound TCP port 1213 to `redirector.osgstorage.org` for connecting to the data federation
+    * Outbound UDP port 9619 for reporting
 * __Hardware requirements:__ We recommend that a StashCache server has at least 10Gbps connectivity and 8GB of RAM.
 We suggest that several gigabytes of local disk space be available for log files.